Canarium ovatum: Distribution and habitat

 C. ovatums distribution range is the Philippines.C. ovatum is a tropical tree preferring deep, fertile, well drained soil, warm temperatures, and well distributed rainfall.
 It cannot tolerate the slightest frost or low temperature.
 Refrigeration of seeds at 4 to 13 °C resulted in loss of viability after 5 days.
 Seed germination is highly recalcitrant, reduced from 98 to 19% after 12 weeks of storage at room temperature; seeds stored for more than 137 days did not germinate.

 Asexual propagations using marcotting, budding, and grafting were too inconsistent to be used in commercial production.
 Young shoots of C. ovatum were believed to have functional internal phloems, which rendered bark ringing ineffective as a way of building up carbohydrate levels in the wood.
 Success in marcottage may be cultivar-dependent.
 The production standard for a mature C. ovatum tree is between 100 and 150 kg of in-shell nut, with the harvest season from May to October and peaking between June and August.
 There are high variations in kernel qualities and production between seedling trees.

 Most C. ovatum kernels tend to stick to the shell when fresh, but come off easily after being dried to 3–5% moisture (30 °C for 27 to 28 h).
 Shelled nuts, with a moisture content of 2.5–4.6%, can be stored in the shade for one year without deterioration of quality.

-Cultivation and uses
+Cultivation

 In the Philippines, production centers are located in the Bicol region, provinces of Sorsogon, Albay, and Camarines Sur, southern Tagalog, and eastern Visayas.
 The species is considered a flagship commodity of the Bicol region, the primary location of the pili nut trade.
 There is almost no commercial planting of this crop; fruits are collected from natural stands in the mountains near these provinces.
 In 1977, the Philippines exported approximately 3.8 t of pili preparation to Guam and Australia.